fpom/hyena/README.md

  * `#.F` is an index of field `.F` is the current class (eg, `Node.current` is an index of `Node.locations`)
  * `#T.F` is an index of field `.F` in class `T` (eg, `Input.node` is an index of `System.nodes`)
  * `(T)` is an expression that can be evaluated to a value of type `T` (eg, `Transition.guard` is a Boolean expression)
- * `()` is a statement, that is, a sequence of assignments `V = E; ...` where `V` is a variable (ie, a path to a mutable field) and `E` is an expression
+ * `()` is a statement, that is, a sequence of assignments `V = E` where `V` is a path to a mutable field and `E` is an expression

 Note that these types are currently loosely enforced in simulation, for instance, it is possible to set `Node.current` to a negative value, but this will lead to errors in the simulation.
 So, even if it will be improved in future versions, currently it is mainly modeler's responsibility to respect the typing constraints.

-The fields of each class are presented in two sections: the upper section lists the primitive fields that are mandatory in every instance; the lower section lists the fields that can be omitted without impairing the capability to execute a system.
+The fields of each class are presented in two sections: the upper section lists the _primitive_ fields that are mandatory in every instance; the lower section lists the fields that can be omitted without impairing the capability to execute a system.
 In other words: if a primitive field is missing, execution will fail; if a non-primitive field is missing, execution may succeed as long as the field is not used by this particular system.
 This differs from optional fields (see below) that every system should consider as potentially missing.
 In the basic model above, all the fields are primitive ones except for `Node.inputs`.